White House outlines potential consequences of shutdown amid divisions in House GOP

 A shutdown would also limit the ability of the Small Business Administration to conduct its work, potentially harming small businesses, the White House said.

-And Environmental Protection Agency (EPA) reviews could be delayed, which would in turn delay ongoing infrastructure projects.
+And Environmental Protection Agency reviews could be delayed, which would in turn delay ongoing infrastructure projects.

 “These consequences are real and avoidable—but only if House Republicans stop playing political games with peoples’ lives and catering to the ideological demands of their most extreme, far-right members,” the White House said.
 “It’s time for House Republicans to abide by the bipartisan budget agreement that the majority of them voted for, keep the government open, and address other urgent needs for the American people”